10 tipsĀ toĀ help makeĀ positive habits stick

 3. Keep it simple

-Choose justĀ one goal at a time.Ā Having too many goals can be overwhelming.
-If there are too many challenging demands pulling at your attention, you’re more likely to fall back into old ways as your energy becomes drained.
+Multitasking with multiple goals can drain your energy and increase the risk of burnout.
+If too many challenging demands are pulling at your attention, you’re more likely to fall back into old ways as your energy becomes drained.
+Instead, focus on one habit you want to work on.

-It’s easier to form a new habit when that habit isĀ repeated.
-So, theĀ more youĀ repeat that positive habit,Ā the better the chance it has of sticking.
+Consistency is key.
+It’s easier to form a new habit when it is repeated.
+So, the more you repeat that positive habit, the better the chance of sticking.
+Aim for daily or weekly repetition.

 5. With a little help from our friends

-When we’re trying to incorporate something new into our lives there’s always a point where self-doubt creeps in and we start to question our ability to achieve something.
-Try countering these negative thought loops with some optimism to help encourage yourself to stick with it.
+When we’re trying to incorporate something new into our lives, there’s often a point where self-doubt creeps in, and we start to question our ability to achieve something.
+Counter negative thought loops with positive self-talk.

-Breaking bad habits is tough.
-When you remove something from your routine it can be uncomfortable and feel a bit weird at first.
-For some people, it can be helpful to replace the behaviour with something else that is less harmful.
+Breaking bad habits can be tough.
+Removing something from your routine can be uncomfortable and feel a bit strange at first.
+To help, replace your bad habit with a healthier alternative.

 9. Track your progress